tvequaud/test-sprint-technology/README.md

 ```

 #### Sorting
+The test talks about "out of order" boarding cards : I assumed it's a translation mistake and you meant "disordered" cardboards ;)
-You can change the display order by modifying the index aka 'a', 'b', 'c', 'd'...
+Usually, input data comes from an API with an index.
+So, default data input is a simple PHP array with disordered boarding cards as you asked.
+Boarding cards are automatically ordered by index within the PHP array.
+So you can simply change the display order by modifying the index aka 'a', 'b', 'c', 'd'.

 #### Input
 You can also change the data displayed.